Anglo-Saxons at Sources of Russian Power

 White Rast – OE. ræst «quiet, calm».

 There is not the slightest indication of the occupation of unsettled territories by overseas visitors, the clearing and processing of untouched lands, the development of their natural resources, etc. As for the areas inhabited, they were also interested here in another: at first robbery and tribute, and in the future those trade relations that connected them with local shopping centers.
-The goal of not less important and attractive for their wage service in Russia was not the acquisition of landholdings, but wages and pillage (the vassalage without fief relations – according to K. Marx).
-Undoubtedly, they not only often visited our country in the IX-XII centuries but also settled there in some cases; So, for example, it was in Ladoga, in Novgorod, in Kyiv, in Smolensk Gnezdov (RYDZEVSKAYA E.A.
+The goal not less important and attractive for their wage service in Russia was not the acquisition of landholdings, but wages and pillage (the vassalage without fief relations – according to K. Marx).
+Undoubtedly, they not only often visited our country in the IX-XII centuries but also settled there in some cases; so, for example, it was in Ladoga, in Novgorod, in Kyiv, in Smolensk Gnezdov (RYDZEVSKAYA E.A.
 1978: 135).

 On the contrary, judging by the place names, the Anglo-Saxons were interested in mastering the new-found country (compare the meanings of the names used, such as the wasteland, the terrain-space, the searches, the first, farmer-farmer, house, hut, fish).
-Also, other data say that the question of the Scandinavian colonization of Rus should be considered finally decidedly negative:
+Also, other data say that the question of the Scandinavian colonization of Rus' should be considered finally decidedly negative:

 Such Scandinavian colonization as in England and Iceland was nowhere in Russia.
 In addition, the Swedes had no reason for mass emigration to the opposite shore of the Baltic Sea.
 There were rich and fertile areas In their own country (SAWYER PETER.
 2002: 241-242)